SnapLogic/developer.snaplogic.com/source/index.html.md

 With the August 2024 release, the SnapLogic platform will be changing the version of `org.jruby:jruby` in the BOM from 9.2.19.0 to 9.4.6.0.
 If your Snap Pack relies on this library it is suggested that you start to update your jruby version for runtime locally as the underlying ruby version will be updated with this change.
 The BOM is being updated with the August 2024 (38.0) release.

+## Changes for August 2024 (38.0) release

+### Update SnapLogic artifact version numbers

+In pom.xml, update these two properties to the appropriate build for the August 2024 (38.0) GA release:

+`<snaplogic.platform.version>38.0.26385</snaplogic.platform.version>`

+`<snaplogic.snaps.version>38.0.27765</snaplogic.snaps.version>`

+### Important Note Regarding Development on  Windows Subsystem for Linux (WSL)

+With the August 2024 release of the Archetype, we've updated the default property handling during the Snap generation to address an issue in developing on Windows via Windows Subsystem for Linux (WSL), for more information see [the post](https://community.snaplogic.com/t5/developing-snaps/developing-snaps-on-windows-via-wsl/td-p/26326) on Integration Nation.

 ## Rebuild Your Snap Pack